 Appropriate Vaccine Usage

-This is the percentage of residents who received the flu and pneumonia vaccines.
-High vaccination rates should be the norm at this point.
+This tells you the percentage of patients that were administered the pneumonia and flu vaccines.
+High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-This tells you the percentage of patients who required more assistance with activities of daily living over time.
-High levels of dependence on staff for assistance with activities of daily living could be a sign of erosion of a resident's health.
+Measures the percentage of long-term care patients who needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and continence.
+Many argue this is a reliable measure of a resident's well-being.

 Ability to Keep Residents Mobile

-This tells you the percentage of residents that retained mobility levels over time.
-Preserving mobility is often a good sign for residents' well-being.
+This indicates the percent of residents who maintained mobility over time.
+Preserving mobility can be a great sign for residents' health.

 Short-term Care: Rehospitalizations